singaround/songbook/songs/the-ballad-of-anne-bonny-the-ballad-of-anne-bonny.md

 ---
 We think she stole Black Caesar's rig\
 He kept it in the Keys\
-She cut away the anchor rode\
+She cut away the anchor rope\
 And flew off in the breeze\
 With a hundred hearty cutthroats\
 I know it sounds absurd\